EslamOsama1/natours/README.md

 # Natours API

-A RESTful API for a tour booking application built with **Node.js, Express.js, MongoDB, and Mongoose**.
+A complete RESTful API for a tour booking application built with **Node.js, Express.js, MongoDB, and Mongoose**.

-The project provides a complete backend architecture for managing tours, users, reviews, authentication, and tour bookings.
+Natours provides a scalable backend architecture for managing tours, users, reviews, authentication, authorization, and tour bookings.

+---

 ## 🚀 Features